-We sell our core system software primarily through our direct sales force.
-Our sales cycle for new customers is typically 12 to 24 months.
 Product implementations, the primary driver of our services revenues, typically last 6 to 24 months and may take longer.
-No customer accounted for 10% or more of our revenues for the three and nine months ended April 30, 2012 and 2011.
-Our ten largest customers accounted for 40% and 46% of our total revenues for the three months ended April 30, 2012 and 37% and 41% of our total revenues for the nine months April 30, 2012 and 2011, respectively.
+No customer accounted for 10% or more of our revenues for the three months ended October 31, 2012 and one customer accounted for 13% of our revenues for the three months ended October 31, 2011.
+Our ten largest customers accounted for 42% and 51% of our total revenues for the three months ended October 31, 2012 and 2011, respectively.
 We count as customers distinct buying entities, which may include multiple national or regional subsidiaries of large, global P&C insurance carriers.

-We generated revenues of \$57.0 million and \$44.5 million in the three months ended April 30, 2012 and 2011, respectively, and \$164.5 million and \$121.5 million in the nine months ended April 30, 2012 and 2011, respectively.
+We generated revenues of \$63.3 million and \$52.4 million in the three months ended October 31, 2012 and 2011, respectively.
 We generate the majority of our revenues in the United States and Canada.
-Our revenues from outside the United States and Canada as a percentage of total revenues were 26% and 28% in the three months ended April 30, 2012 and 2011, respectively, and 28% and 29% during the nine months ended April 30, 2012 and 2011, respectively.
-We generated net income of \$3.1 million and \$29.4 million in the three months ended April 30, 2012 and 2011, respectively.
-We generated net income of \$3.1 million and \$29.4 million in the three months ended April 30, 2012 and 2011, respectively.
+Our revenues from outside the United States and Canada as a percentage of total revenues were 28% and 29% in the three months ended October 31, 2012 and 2011, respectively.
+We generated net income of \$0.4 million and \$4.8 million in the three months ended October 31, 2012 and 2011, respectively.